Great, let’s get started

 Around $8,000/dose, taken every three weeks; capped at $60,000 under the manufacturer’s cost-share program

-Onasemnogene abeparvovec-xioi (Zolgensma; for spinal muscular atrophy)
+Onasemnogene abeparvovec (Zolgensma; for spinal muscular atrophy)

 $3.1 million/dose